top of page

 Welcome!

-We provide home and mobile radio monitoring services on the CB and Marine Radio networks, responding to public emergency calls and relaying critical information to the required agencies.
+Welcome to SEQUEST!
+We're a passionate team of volunteers with expertise in frontline emergency services and operations, both amateur and commercial.
+Our mission is to provide top-notch home and mobile radio monitoring services on the CB and Marine Radio networks, swiftly responding to public emergency calls relaying vital information to the necessary agencies.

-SEQUEST is a proud member of the Australian Radio Communications Industry Association (ARCIA) in Public Safety, and its volunteers have been honoured with the state government's Emergency Volunteer
+As proud members of the Australian Radio Communications Industry Association (ARCIA) in Public Safety, our volunteers have also been honored with the state government's Emergency Volunteer Pin.
+Join us in making a difference!

 Australian Communications and Media Authority decides on the CB Radio Class Licence 2025